trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 **<repoDir>/Copyright.txt**: [Optional] Gives the default copyright and license declaration for all of the software in the TriBITS repository ``<repoDir>``.
-This file is read into a string and then used to configure the repository's version file (see `Project and Repositiory Versioning and Release Mode`_).
+This file is read into a string and then used to configure the repository's version file (see `Project and Repository Versioning and Release Mode`_).

 .. _<repoDir>/Version.cmake: